-At a cocktail party hosted by Harmonic Drive at the annual RoboBusiness conference and expo held September 27-28 in Santa Clara, CA, CEOs from Harmonic Drive US and Japan gave short speeches about Harmonic and their 4X expansion program to handle increasing global demand for harmonic drives and other critical components involved in the manufacture of robots.
+At a cocktail party hosted by Harmonic Drive Systems at the annual RoboBusiness conference and expo held September 27-28 in Santa Clara, CA, CEOs from Harmonic Drive US and Japan gave short speeches about Harmonic and their 4X expansion program to handle increasing global demand for Harmonic Drive gears and other critical components involved in the manufacture of robots.

 The International Federation of Robotics (IFR), in a September 27th announcement, forecast that 1.7 new industrial robots will be installed around the world by 2020 at a 13% annual growth rate.
 The IFR also cited the dramatic rise of collaborative robots in the industrial space.
-Almost all of those robots contains six, seven or more harmonic drives – one for each degree of freedom.
+Almost all of those robots contains six, seven or more Harmonic Drive gears – one for each degree of freedom.

-In a previous announcement in August, 2017, the IFR described the massive increases in the purchase and deployment of industrial robots in China and their growing in-country robot manufacturing capability — except for key components such as harmonic drives and speed reducers which they must buy from international vendors such as Harmonic Drive.
+In a previous announcement in August, 2017, the IFR described the massive increases in the purchase and deployment of industrial robots in China and their growing in-country robot manufacturing capability — except for key components such as Harmonic Drive gears and speed reducers which they must buy from international vendors such as Harmonic Drive Systems.

 In the interim, other companies are benefitting from Harmonic’s delivery problems.
-Cone Drive, Nidec-Shimpo, Sumitomo Heavy Industries and Naptesco are all increasing their own production capacities to grab market share.
+Cone Drive, Nidec-Shimpo, Sumitomo Heavy Industries and Nabtesco are all increasing their own production capacities to grab market share.